syntax.Keywords

 The bytes argument is a ByteArray (e.g. a reusable buffer) to check.

-The at and size arguments specify the index to bytes and the number of
+The at and end arguments specify the start and end indexes to bytes

 Panics

-This method panics if at or at + size is not within the bounds of
+This method panics if the range is not within bounds.

 Examples